What is AP Biology Unit 1?

 The set starts with straightforward recall and builds toward multi-step reasoning so you can practice the same progression seen in exam-level multiple-choice sections.

-Use the section summaries, flashcards, and practice explanations on this page as a complete AP Bio Unit 1 study guide you can revisit in short sessions.
+Use the topic guides on the learning path, section summaries, flashcards, and practice explanations on this page as a complete AP Bio Unit 1 study guide.

 Keep your momentum.
-Continue directly into Unit 2 so your review stays connected across concepts and exam skills.
+Continue directly into Unit 2 so molecular chemistry connects to membranes and cell structure.